Keiko Masuda: Pink Lady

 After winning an audition on the talent show Star Tanjō! in March 1976, Masuda and Nemoto signed with Victor Entertainment and became Pink Lady.
 Masuda became "Kei" (ケイ) while Nemoto took the stage name "Mie" (ミー, Mī).
 After their debut single "Pepper Keibu" peaked at No. 4 on Oricon's singles charts in August 1976, Pink Lady's second single "S.O.S." reached No. 1, beginning a nine-song streak of No. 1 hits from November 1976 to December 1978.
 Their biggest single was "UFO" which spent 10 weeks at No. 1 and sold over 1.55 million copies.

 When their popularity took a downturn in 1979, Pink Lady turned their focus on the United States, with their first U.S. single "Kiss in the Dark" reaching No. 37 on the Billboard Hot 100 and becoming the first Japanese recording act to chart in America since Kyu Sakamoto in 1963.
 In 1980, the duo starred with comedian Jeff Altman in the NBC variety show Pink Lady and Jeff.
-Unfortunately, the show was plagued by the language barrier between the duo and the production crew.
+The show was plagued by the language barrier between the duo and the production crew.
 Poor ratings and scathing reviews resulted in Pink Lady and Jeff being cancelled after five episodes, with a sixth episode remaining unaired.

 Following the failure of Pink Lady and Jeff, as well as the decline of disco music, Pink Lady held a press conference on September 1, 1980, to announce their disbandment within six months.
 During the press conference, Kei stated that she would revert to her real name for her solo career.
 Pink Lady performed their final concert at Korakuen Stadium on March 31, 1981, before going their separate ways.
 Mie and Kei have since reunited several times to record new songs and perform special concerts.